 - Know how you’ll gradually change your bad eating and exercise habits into healthy ones

-In the spirit of healthy change, here are 6 steps you can take to start changing your eating habits today.
+In the spirit of healthy change, here are 6 steps how to change your eating habits.

 1. Specific Planning